linkerd/linkerd/linkerd/docs/protocol-http.md

 kind: `io.l5d.ingress`

 Using this identifier enables linkerd to function as a Kubernetes ingress controller.
-The ingress identifier compares HTTP requests to all ingress resources' rules, and assigns a name composed of service name and port defined by those rules.
+The ingress identifier compares HTTP requests to [ingress resource](https://kubernetes.io/docs/user-guide/ingress/) rules, and assigns a name based on those rules.

 #### Identifier Configuration: